RadkaSt/AirPollutionDataAnalysisR/README.md

     A numeric vector containing the correlations between sulfate and nitrate for monitors meeting the threshold.
 If no monitors meet the threshold, returns a numeric vector of length 0.

 Example:

-r

-# Calculate correlations for monitors with more than 150 complete cases
+Calculate correlations for monitors with more than 150 complete cases corr("specdata", 150)
-corr("specdata", 150)